 IACP members may nominate programs that successfully promote civil and human rights run by their own agency or other law enforcement agencies.
 They may also nominate individuals whose actions demonstrate extraordinary commitment to civil rights.
 Individuals, for instance, may be nominated based on their successful investigation of a hate crime or for other individual achievements that champion civil rights.

 IACP Civil Rights Awards are presented in the following categories:

 - Multi-Agency Team Award

 Category descriptions and detailed eligibility information is provided on the application form.

 The deadline for 2015 submissions is June 26th.

 Award Notification and Presentation to Winners

 The nominations will be reviewed and award recipients selected by members of the IACP Civil Rights Committee.
-Winners will be notified in July.
-Award winners will be honored at the IACP Annual Conference in Orlando, FL.
+Winners will be notified in August.
+Award winners will be honored at the IACP Annual Conference in Chicago, Illinois.

-To request additional nomination forms or more information, please contact the following:
+To request additional nomination forms or for more information, please contact: